linoush/DM_Velocity_Distribution/README.md

 ### Datasets:

-This is the most up-to-date source for the velocity distribution.
+These files are the most up-to-date source for the velocity distribution.
+We recommend using them over the analysis from [arXiv:1708.03635].
 We provide the following functions:
 * f(v) total: this is the velocity distribution in heliocentric frame that sums both the substructure and halo components with their relative contributio, normalized to 1.
 * f(v) substructure: this is the substructure component's velocity distribution in heliocentric frame, normalized to 1.
 * f(v) halo: this is the halo component's velocity distribution in heliocentric frame, normalized to 1.